-5.9 Injection Visit Windows
+5.9 Visit Windows

 The visit windows for all visits, including injection visits, are outlined in the SSP Manual.
-In brief, the visit window for injection visits for the Week 5 and 9 injections is +/- 3 days, and is +/- 7 days for all other injections visits.
-If a participant is unable to report to the visit during this time frame, or if the participant misses their appointment within this time frame, the CMC must be contacted for consultation regarding whether rescheduling outside of the visit window is allowable.
+In brief, the target visit window for injection visits for the Week 5 and 9 injections is +/-3 days, and is +/-7 days for all other injections visits.
+Broader, allowable visit windows are also defined in the SSP Manual and are contiguous.
+Each study visit, including the injection visit, should ideally be conducted within the target date range.
+When that is not possible, visits outside of the target dates and inside the allowable windows may be completed.
+Additionally, and as already outlined above, the windows for the DXA subset are -30/+7 days for Enrollment, and +/-8 weeks for Weeks 57 and 105.